Dev-Tanvir-Ahamed/Mobile-Repair-Client-Side/README.md

-Mobile Repair has a multi features system.
+Mobile Repair has a multi features website.

 1. We can repair any mobile handset or laptop.
 2. When we go repair anything would be sign in with google.It make by firebase authentication system.